MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-reference-implementation.md

 1. The main window is composed of a view that shows a list of the different questionnaires that can be taken.
 Click the **Take Survey** button of the Food questionnaire item to display it.

+  > [!NOTE]
-  **Note:** Notice that in the user interface of the reference implementation there are information icons; you can click them to display/hide information and implementation notes about the different pieces of the reference implementation.
+> Notice that in the user interface of the reference implementation there are information icons; you can click them to display/hide information and implementation notes about the different pieces of the reference implementation.

   ![](https://msdn.microsoft.com/en-us/Gg405492.42FE42CF511A163DF296BD4DE31D7621(en-us,PandP.40).png "Reference implementation main window")